open-telemetry/opentelemetry-js-contrib/README.md

 - [@opentelemetry/auto-instrumentations-node][otel-contrib-auto-instr-node] - Metapackage which bundles opentelemetry node core and contrib instrumentations
 - [@opentelemetry/auto-instrumentations-web][otel-contrib-auto-instr-web] - Metapackage which bundles opentelemetry web core and contrib instrumentations

+## Resource Detectors

+OpenTelemetry can collect resource attributes of the entity that producing telemetry.
+For example, a process producing telemetry that is running in a container on Kubernetes has a Pod name, it is in a namespace and possibly is part of a Deployment which also has a name.
+All three of these attributes can be included in the `Resource`.

+Currently, OpenTelemetry supports automatic collection for following environments:

+- [@opentelemetry/resource-detector-alibaba-cloud][otel-contrib-resource-detector-alibaba-cloud]
+- [@opentelemetry/resource-detector-aws][otel-contrib-resource-detector-aws]
+- [@opentelemetry/resource-detector-gcp][otel-contrib-resource-detector-gcp]
+- [@opentelemetry/resource-detector-github][otel-contrib-resource-detector-github]

 ## Supported Runtimes

 Platform Version | Supported